AGFS-Tractometry: A Novel Atlas-Guided Fine-Scale Tractometry Approach for Enhanced Along-Tract Group Statistical Comparison Using Diffusion MRI Tractography: Experiments and Results

 \subsubsection{Sex-related WM Difference Using the HCP-YA Dataset}

 There is an evident prevalence of sex-specific differences in the brain WM, which has greatly advanced our understanding of behavioral variations between females and males \cite{devries2009,gong2011}.
 In particular, language-related aspects are regarded as a critical factor in explaining sex-based behavioral differences \cite{sato2020,xu2020,gordon1991}, with extensive research demonstrating their strong association with brain WM \cite{paus2010,muer2024}.
 The AF is primarily associated with language functions, connecting the frontal and temporal lobes, and plays a crucial role in language processing mechanisms, such as speech production, auditory comprehension, and verbal memory \cite{catani2007,catani2009}.
 It links Broca’s area to Wernicke’s area, facilitating communication between regions involved in language comprehension and production \cite{musso2003}.
 In the interest of our study, we apply the three compared tractometry techniques (AFQ, BUAN, and our AGFS-Tractometry) to assess their ability in detecting sex-specific differences in local regions of the AF tract.
+For AFQ, we adhered to the standard practice of using Student's t-test, as preliminary analyses indicated that applying a LMM was not feasible due to insufficient data points per subject for reliable random effects estimation.

 Figure \ref{fig6} gives the comparison results in detecting sex-related WM differences along the left AF using HCP-YA data.
 Although ground truth is unknown, our method and BUAN identified partially overlapping regions of potential difference, while AFQ did not detect any significant regions.
 The detection of smaller, more focal regions by our method may reflect higher spatial specificity.
 Prior studies have reported sex-related differences in the left AF, which connects language-related areas such as Broca's and Wernicke's regions \cite{catani2005,rojkova2016,keller2009,kanaan2012}.